maegul/ResChapter/README.md

-# Web Based Data Visualisation — or how you'll learn to love making websites
+# Web Based Data Visualisation — or how you'll learn to love making websites with D3 and Plotly

 ## Why?